 7. Factor in transition time

-Most people need between 7–9 hours of sleep every night, but it varies for everyone.
-Just try to figure out what amount of sleep makes you feel your best and make it your baseline.
+There’s no one-size-fits-all approach to sleep.
+Most people need between 7–9 hours of sleep, but it varies for everyone.
+Just try to figure out what amount of sleep makes you feel your most productive, healthy and happy and make it your baseline.

-So factor in half an hour or so for transition time when you can.
-If you’re aiming for 8 hours of sleep and need to be up at 7 am, get into bed by 10:30 pm, rather than 11 pm.
-This gives you half an hour to relax, wind down and actually fall asleep, so you can truly bank 8 hours of quality rest.
+Factoring in half an hour or so transition time (when you can) allows you to truly bank the amount of sleep that you need to feel your best.
+For example, if you’re aiming for 8 hours of sleep and need to be up at 7 am, get into bed by 10:30 pm, rather than 11 pm.
+This gives you half an hour to relax, wind down and actually fall asleep.

 New to Purition?
 Find your flavour with a Discovery Box.